cu-ecen-aeld/assignment-9-MatheusOgata/buildroot/utils/readme.txt

     nothing.

 check-package
-    a script that checks the coding style across the buildroot tree.
-It checks package's Config.in and .mk files, runs shellcheck for all shell scripts, flake8 for python files, checks for typoes, etc.
+    a script that checks the coding style of a package's Config.in and .mk files, and also tests them for various types of typoes.
-    It checks the .checkpackageignore file if errors should be ignored and errors if there's a file listed that doesn't produce an error.

-docker-run
-    a script that runs a command (like make check-package) inside the buildroot CI docker container; pass no command to get an interactive shell.

 genrandconfig
     a script that generates a random configuration, used by the autobuilders